Governance, Risk, Investigations and Disputes

-James (Jim) Feltman is a managing director in the Disputes practice.
+James (Jim) Feltman is a managing director in the Global Restructuring Advisory practice.
 His practice is focused on providing fiduciary, advisory consulting and expert witness testimony in the areas of insolvency, restructuring, money laundering, Ponzi schemes, asset tracing and recovery, accounting and financial statement reporting issues, causes of action against officers, directors and third parties, securities fraud, misrepresentation, and hedging and trading in complex securities schemes.

 Based in New York, Jim has more than 30 years of experience in a broad range of litigation, forensic and investigative services.